-- 32-inch clear opening doorways throughout the Qualified Dwelling Unit not to include closet doors; and; - At least one no-step entrance; and - A half bath, or larger bathroom, on the main level that meets minimum clearance criteria.
+- 32-inch clear opening doorways throughout the Qualified Dwelling Unit; - At least one no-step entrance; and - A half bath, or larger bathroom, on the main level.

 Minnesota Housing may waive the no-step entrance requirement if site conditions make the requirement impractical or if it reduces affordability.
 Minnesota Housing may waive the bathroom requirement if it reduces affordability.
 Minnesota Housing cannot waive the 32-inch clear opening doorways requirement.
 To request a waiver, contact Minnesota Housing.